Miguel Sano's contract is big — to match his personality

 The next night, Sano hit two home runs in Chicago.
 Over the rest of the season he would post a Hall of Fame-worthy .994 OPS with 25 homers in 262 at-bats.

-Hernandez, the Twins’ assistant hitting coach, wouldn’t be surprised.
-“He can get up to 40 homers easy, with over 100 RBI,’’ Hernandez said.
+“He can get up to 40 homers easy, with over 100 RBI,” Hernandez said.
 “He can hit .280-290.
 I can see him being a better hitter because when he takes bad pitches, it’s going to mean a lot of walks for him.

-Sano offered his usual range of funny or ambitious pronouncements, saying he wants to spend his whole career with the Twins, that the $30 million is great but “I can get a lot more’’ in the future.
+Sano offered his usual range of funny or ambitious pronouncements Tuesday, saying that he wants to spend his whole career with the Twins, that the $30 million is great but “I can get a lot more” in the future.

 That demotion led to Sano’s newfound dedication.
 Now that he’s fit, Sano’s career arc will be determined by health and hitting mechanics, and when the former lags, Hernandez will be there with a pitching machine and a word of advice.